 Amount of Incline

-Price
+Price and Warranty

 Available Space

 Make sure to measure (and re-measure) the space you have available, so you can be sure you have enough room for the one you want.
-“Incline treadmills are often bulky and heavy, and may not fit in smaller home gym spaces,” mentioned Capritto.
+“Incline treadmills are often bulky and heavy, and may not fit in smaller home gym spaces,” mentions Capritto.
 “Because of their size and weight, they’re not easy to move and should be set up in the location where you plan to use the treadmill.”

 Deck Size

 Treadmills can vary in length and width, which can affect the size of the deck (running area) on the machine.
 Before you choose any old treadmill, do a little research to find the optimal deck size for your height.
+“For the most comfort possible, I recommend a deck surface of, at least, 16 inches by 55 inches for walking and 20 inches by 60 inches for running,” Capritto notes.
+“These dimensions can be better suited to support your varying gait lengths at different speeds.”

 Weight Capacity

 Not every incline treadmill has the same weight capacity.
 If you’re an athlete with a larger body, it’s wise to check the weight capacity of any machine you’re considering.
-Some treadmills have larger capacities than others, so definitely look for one that suits your body.
+Some treadmills have larger capacities than others, so definitely look for one that suits your needs.

 Speed Range